matthieujabbour/stumpfi/CONTRIBUTING.md

 # Contribution Guide

 Thank you for contributing to the stumpfi project, your help is greatly appreciated !
-In ordrer to keep this open-source project clear and make the contributing process as easy as possible, please read this contribution guide and follow the described guidelines (this is still a work in progress, feel free to suggest improvements so the stumpfi community can work even better together) !
+In ordrer to keep this open-source project clear and make the contribution process as easy as possible, please read this contribution guide and follow the described guidelines (this is still a work in progress, feel free to suggest improvements so the stumpfi community can work even better together) !

 ## Table of Contents